 You know what I mean, just like a romantic scene from a movie.
 The one you go “Aw, that’s so romantic” with the tissue box on your side and hope one day you will be sitting there, and he will be your prince charming.
 However, if you think that we returned from the restaurant with an ice rock on my finger, you are wrong.
 I just couldn’t believe it and wasn’t hiding my disappointment.

-Men think differently to women
+Men and women think differently

 Therefore, I was even more surprised the next day when I found my ring in a cone – yes you read it right, in a cone!
 I’ll explain later so just keep reading.